-Requirements are targeted at deployment scenarios that integrate an [802.11n] Wi-Fi air interface on 2.4 GHz frequency band and an [802.11ac] Wi-Fi air interface on 5 GHz frequency band with a [MULPI3.0] cable modem.
+Requirements are targeted at deployment scenarios that integrate an [802.11n] or later-generation Wi-Fi air interface with a [MULPI3.0] cable modem.
 This specification includes functional requirements for device management.
 The protocol definition for management is outside the scope of this specification.